leafo/magick/README.md

                 --  or bottom to keep aspect ratio "500x300+10+20" -- Crop image to 500 by 300 at position 10,20
 ```

+If you need more advanced image operations, you'll need to work with the
+`Image` object.
+Read on.

 ## `Image` object